 There was still some day left ahead of Makoto, but she doubted she'd get much done as things were.
 Returning to the temple was an option, but she could use a run to clear her head, and there was somewhere else she could go.

-The mountain range that was visible for the lake was also part of Genkai's lands, permanently windy and frosty, and currently housing several guests, if she could call them so.
-She could them a visit.
+The mountain range that was visible from the lake was also part of Genkai's lands, permanently windy and frosty, and currently housing several guests, if she could call them so.
+She could pay them a visit.

 Makoto made her way up a mountain until she reached the top, crowned by a hidden building similar to a temple, and surrounded by amulets to contain youki that, she suspected, had grown every time she went there.

-Its source was obvious when she entered the perimeter they delimited.
+Its source was obvious when she entered the perimeter.
 Outside there were the usual energies that emanated from Master Genkai's grounds, but inside, something less natural, more active and much, much stronger, waited.
-The Spirit World would have taken notice of it soon, but precautions hadn't been taken.
+The Spirit World would have taken notice of it soon, if precautions hadn't been taken.

 She pushed the enormous doors before her and stepped inside the building, which was pitch black inside save for a candle next to Master Genkai, who observed what was going on in the dark.

 "Close the door," she said as a greeting.

 Kurama had rounded up a few acquaintances from the Dark Tournament and recruited them to work for Yomi.
 And, of course, if the situation became dire, as it was wont to do, to have some capable support on his side.
 Master Genkai was in charge of their training before they could be introduced to Kurama's employer, so to speak.